HimanshuJain685/Vision-Based-GPS-Denied-Navigation/dataset/README.md

 ## Links to the synthesised dataset used for training and testing models:

-1.) https://drive.google.com/file/d/1xTRD12ybKQaEmozn-2HzhUjsdc0L7I-D/view?usp=sharing contains the pair dataset from same satelite
+1.) https://drive.google.com/file/d/1xTRD12ybKQaEmozn-2HzhUjsdc0L7I-D/view?usp=sharing contains the pair dataset from same satelite (google only)

-2.) https://drive.google.com/file/d/1HzBMbTq4_i9G9rLul_eOCCx9dwUgZovq/view?usp=sharing contains the pair dataset from different satelite
+2.) https://drive.google.com/file/d/1HzBMbTq4_i9G9rLul_eOCCx9dwUgZovq/view?usp=sharing contains the pair dataset from different satelite (google and bing)

 ## Naming convention of files in dataset: